yogeshhegde/processor-sdk-doc/source/debian/Demo_User_Guides/Chromium_Browser.rst

     *   WebNN: Disabled

-If for some reason you suspect the GPU is rending something incorrectly, you can run chromium with GPU disabled using the :console:`--disable-gpu` flag:
+If, for some reason, you suspect that the GPU is rendering something incorrectly, you can run Chromium with the GPU disabled using the :console:`--disable-gpu` flag:

 .. code-block:: console